Klemens46/Technology-Assessment-Model--GUI-console-adaptable/README.md

 It's a decision analytic model and its core is a probabilistic model that calculates the standard outputs of a modern cost-effectiveness analysis.
 The scripts itself mention some research papers on the methods that we used.

 Further it also simulates a trial and also patient pathways after entering the hospital and after discharge at home.
 The analysis is designed to estimate the gross monetary value of a clinical trial as well as costs and benefits per patient.
-This part that is estimating the gross trial value needs further work before being reliable enough to use as help in makind funding decisions.
+This part that is estimating the gross trial value needs further work before being reliable enough to use as help in making real-life decisions.

 Notes on running of these R software scripts: